-Questions concerning this RFP, including all technical, contract, or administrative inquiries regarding the services required herein, must be directed (via email or in writing) to:
+A Pre-bid Conference will be held on Tuesday, September 19th, 2022, at 2 pm at City Council Chamber located at 860 N. Rio Vista Rd., Socorro, TX, to answer any questions concerning this RFP.
+Any contract, or administrative inquiries regarding the services required herein, must be directed (via email or in writing) to:

 City of Socorro 124 Horizon Blvd.
-Socorro, Texas 79927 Attn: Olivia Navarro, City Clerk
+Socorro, Texas 79927 Attn: Olivia Navarro, City Clerk Email: cityclerk@costx.us

-Email: cityclerk@costx.us

-Written questions on this RFP must be received by the City of Socorro by the local El Paso time and date first noted on the title page of this RFP, above.
+Written questions on a contract or administrative inquiries of the RFP must be received by the City of Socorro by September 19th, 2022.